 Some people tell the advice that aging decreases myopia because it usually stops getting worse in the 20s.
 For someone who had myopia peak in my early 20s, I did some research and found some good insights.
 Does myopia really decrease with age?
 Does age reverse myopia?

 As a general rule, aging does not decrease myopia.
 In fact, it can increase myopia due to underlying conditions related to aging such as cataracts.
-The reason why older people have a lesser prevalence of myopia in studies is because they lived their lives in conditions not similar to ours.
+The reason why older people have a lesser prevalence of myopia in studies is that they lived their lives in conditions not similar to ours.

 While the argument that older people have a lesser prevalence of myopia is a good point in saying that myopia gets better with aging, it is not proven by research papers.
 In fact, there are many factors that can affect the data and in this article, we will discuss why that is the case.